-The laser beam, with an average power of 30 mM and always polarized perpendicular to the scattering plane, was directed into the sample cell by means of a beam-steering device (Model BA 500A, Jodon Engineering Assoc.
-196.).
+The laser beam, with an average power of 30 mW and always polarized perpendicular to the scattering plane, was directed into the sample cell by means of a beam-steering device (Model BA 500A, Jodon Engineering Assoc., Inc.).
 It was brought to a focus about 4 mm above the bottom clip of the cell by a 25-cm focal length high quality quartz lens (L1).
-The light scattered through 90° from the focus was collected through an aperture (A1) of approximately 6 mm dfameter and then coll mated by a lens (L2) of focal length 40 cm before entering the Tabyr-Perot Interferometer.
-The Brillouin scattering technique involves measurements of very small frequency shifts of the order of $10^{-6}$ of the incident frequency.
-This necessitates the use of a high resolving power spectrometer which, in the present experiments, consisted of a Fabry-Prote interferometer (Rc-40, Berleigh) and a photomultiplier tube.
+The light scattered through 90 from the focus was collected through an aperture (A1) of approximately 6 mm diameter and then collimated by a lens (L2) of focal length 40 cm before entering the Fabry-Perot interferometer.

+The Brillouin scattering technique involves measurements of very small frequency shifts of the order of $10^{-4}$ to $10^{-6}$ of the incident frequency.
+This necessitates the use of a high resolving power spectrometer which, in the present experiments, consisted of a Fabry-Perot interferometer (RC-40, Burleigh) and a photomultiplier tube.

-A Fabry-Perot interferometer (FP) consists of two partially Generating mirrors (flat or curved) parallel to each other.
-If the curly between the two mirrors is illuminated with a beam of coherent, minochromatic 10ph; it will transmit the beam only when the relation and the state of the state ts satisfied, where m = order of interference n = refractive index of the medium between the two mirrors d = mirror spacing
+A Fabry-Perot interferometer (FP) consists of two partially transmitting mirrors (flat or curved) parallel to each other.
+If the cavity between the two mirrors is illuminated with a beam of coherent, monochromatic light, it will transmit the beam only when the relation is satisfied, where m = order of interference

-$m\lambda = 2nd \cos \theta$
+$$m\lambda = 2nd \cos \theta \qquad (2.1)$$

-$\hat{x}$ = wavelength of the incident light
+$\lambda$ = wavelength of the incident light

-0 = inclination of the normal of the mirrors to the wavefront direction.
+- n = refractive index of the medium between the two mirrors - d = mirror spacing - $\theta$ = inclination of the normal of the mirrors to the wavefront direction.